All Episodes

 All right, got a little global warming news.

-There was a big hearing yesterday before Henry Waxman committee.
+There was a big hearing yesterday before a Henry Waxman committee.

-Uh A number of scientists showed up, but the drive-by media reports on this are as they are on everything, totally one-sided.
+A number of scientists showed up, but the drive-by media reports on this are, as they are on everything, totally one-sided.

 The crazy world of Arthur Brown and the wicked witch of wherever melting.

-A government scientist under sharp questioning by a federal panel for his outspoken views on global warming today, stood by us from yesterday, stood by his view that the Bush administration's information policy smacked of Nazi Germany.
+A government scientist under sharp questioning by a federal panel for his outspoken views on global warming today stood by this from yesterday, stood by his view that the Bush administration's information policy smacked of Nazi Germany.

-We're talking here about James Hanson, the director of the Goddard Institute for Space Studies at NASA.
+We're talking here about James Hansen, the director of the Goddard Institute for Space Studies at NASA.

 When I testify to you as a government scientist, why does my testimony have to be reviewed, edited, and changed by a bureaucrat in the White House?

-Cooney is an official now of the American Petroleum Institute.
+Cooney is an official now with the American Petroleum Institute before going to the White House.

-Before going to the White House, he was an official of the API before going to the White House, acknowledged having reviewed some of Hanson's testimony as part of a long-standing practice designed to result in consistency.
+He was an official of the API before going to the White House, acknowledged having reviewed some of Hansen's testimony as part of a long-standing practice designed to result in consistency.

-Now I have here a Congressman Issa's opening statement, which is barely barely touched upon in this LA Times story.
+Now, I have here Congressman Issa's opening statement, which is barely, barely touched upon in this L.A.
+Times story.

 These are excerpts, and I want to read to you.

-This is what Daryl Issa said to James Hansen.
+This is what Darrell Issa said to James Hansen.

 You are known for embracing alarmist viewpoints, and you have embraced the idea that exaggeration is okay to get the public's attention.